selerio/selerio-arkit-basics/README.md

 # selerio-arkit-basics

 Welcome to our demo app for ARKit!

 To get started:

 - Get your API Key from the [developer console](https://console.selerio.io/dashboard)

-- Download our Swift framework, [SelerioARKit.framework](https://console.selerio.io/download_sdk), and unzip it into the top folder
+- Clone this repo from [here](https://github.com/selerio/selerio-arkit-basics.git)

+- Install cocoapods, if not already installed, using `sudo gem install cocoapods`

+- From the root directory run pod install

-- Open the xcode project, set the apiKey to your key, and build the demo app on you phone.
+- Open the project in xcode by clicking on `SelerioARKitBasics.xcworkspace`

+- Build the project and run it on an ARKit compatible iOS device